carlow78/ginos-italian/static/documents/VALIDATION.md

 ## HTML Validation:

-The following were validated once content was inserted into s emmet boiler HTML template.
+The following were validated once content was inserted into an emmet boiler HTML template.

 ### Home page: